splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

       export OTEL_RESOURCE_ATTRIBUTES='deployment.environment=<envtype>,version=<version>'

    Avoid setting the environment variables in the system or user scopes in Windows unless you require permanent autoinstrumentation.
 See :ref:`advanced-dotnet-configuration` for more information on how to include or exclude processes for autoinstrumentation.

 #.
+(Optional) To disable specific instrumentations, see :ref:`disable-instrumentations-otel-dotnet`.

+#.
 Run your application.